 Whether you’re designing a chocolate bar or a cosmetics brand, be sure to leave no stone unturned when it comes to maintaining your brand, every little element counts.

-Colour plays such an undeniable part in branding – it can influence the tone of your brand, generate certain emotions or sentiments, colour can make or break a brand.
+Color plays such an undeniable part in branding—it can influence the tone of your brand, generate certain emotions or sentiments, color can make or break a brand.

-First port of call when discussing colour is to make note of colour theory and which colours can have specific effects.
+First port of call when discussing color is to make note of color theory and which colors can have specific effects.
 You might notice that technology or finance companies use blues and cooler tones in their branding, or that health food brands often use greens and earthy browns.
-This is in part thanks to colour theory and the effect that these colours have on us.
-For a quick rundown, check out the graphic to see what certain colours mean to us.
+This is in part thanks to color theory and the effect that these colors have on us.
+For a quick rundown, check out the graphic to see what certain colors mean to us.

-Some brands use colour so specifically and effectively that it is trademarked.
-Tiffany & Co.’s cool blue colour offset their signature silver jewellery so well that the colour is now trademarked.
-Other brands have taken legal action to protect their choice in colour, such as Home Depot’s orange, Cadbury’s purple and UPS’ brown.
+Some brands use color so specifically and effectively that it is trademarked.
+Tiffany & Co.’s cool blue color offset their signature silver jewelry so well that the color is now trademarked.
+Other brands have taken legal action to protect their choice in color, such as Home Depot’s orange, Cadbury’s purple and UPS’ brown.

-So, how do you achieve a colour palette so perfect for your brand that it warrants trademarking?
+So, how do you achieve a color palette so perfect for your brand that it warrants trademarking?
 Mainly through experimentation.
-Pay attention to colour theory, but don’t feel constrained.
+Pay attention to color theory, but don’t feel constrained.
 Similarly, pay attention to trends within similar brands, but don’t feel that you have to follow suit.

 At the end of the day, look at your own brand objectively and figure out what works best for your tone, objectives, audience and (ultimately) your brand.

-We all instantly recognise what that lowercase ‘i’ in front of nouns means – iPod, iPhone, iMac.
+We all instantly recognize what that lowercase ‘i’ in front of nouns means—iPod, iPhone, iMac.
 Apple is just one example of a company who has used simple yet memorable, flexible and catchy brand names.
-The success of Apple and its little ‘i’ branding only proves that a successful brand name is key to a successful brand.
+The success of Apple and it's little ‘i’ branding only proves that a successful brand name is a key to a successful brand.